afsc-gap-products/.github/README.md

 > in the code
 > [releases](https://github.com/afsc-gap-products/.github/releases).

-## This code is primarally maintained by `afsc-gap-products` organization admin
+## This code is primarily maintained by `afsc-gap-products` organization admin

 ## Suggestions and Comments